jadynskye/jadynskye/README.md

 <h1 align="center">Hi 👋, I'm Jadyn Reid</h1>
 <h3 align="center">I'm a third-year computer science student minoring in AI at Florida Atlantic University with a passion for startups, app, and game development.
 I enjoy transforming ideas into real-world solutions and solving problems through technology.</h3>

-- 🔭 I’m currently working on **finishing my degree and developing a new ios app**
+- 🔭 I’m currently working on **completing my degree and preparing to develop a new iOS app**

 - 🌱 I’m currently learning **Swift**